The R500-a-Week Plant-Based Grocery List (South Africa Version)

 2. Samp, Beans and Greens Bowl

 Combine cooked beans with maize meal or rice, then add sautéed cabbage or spinach.
-A touch of lemon or a little vinegar enhances the flavor.
+A touch of lemon or a little vinegar enhances the flavour.

 3. Veggie Stir-Fry with Rice